ababic/django-cogwheels/README.rst

         ORDER_FORM_CLASS = 'yourproject.forms.OrderForm'

-5. To use setting values in your app, you simply import the settings helper, and access them as attributes of the helper, like so:
+5. To use setting values in your app, simply import the settings helper, and access them as attributes, like so:

     .. code-block:: console